idrinth-thalui/core/dialogue/creatures/IdrinthFollowerDialogueGiantAttack.md

 - You may be bigger than me, but I will be victorious!
 - You want to fight?
 Feel my blade!
 - Trinimac will bless me for your death!
+- Suffer the consequences for your actions!
+- The taller the are, the further they fall!